jazzband/django-analytical/docs/services/google_analytics_js.rst

 ======================================
- Google Analytics (legacy) -- traffic analysis
+ Google Analytics -- traffic analysis
 ======================================

 `Google Analytics`_ is the well-known web analytics service from